By Ekaterina Golubkova and Alexander Ershov

 A Rosneft spokesman said Eduard Khudainatov was continuing work and dismissed what he called rumors.

-Rosneft has been under pressure since the collapse of an earlier Arctic deal with BP
+Rosneft has been under pressure since the collapse of an earlier Arctic deal with BP <BP.L>, which was blocked by minority shareholders in the British oil company's Russian joint venture TNK-BP <TNBP.MM>.

 The sources did not say whether Khudainatov's potential dismissal was linked to the failure of the BP deal, but said he had fallen out of favor with Deputy Prime Minister Sechin, Prime Minister Vladimir Putin's oil tsar.